|

 lying everywhere.
 There were many

-wine bottles
+empty wine bottles throughout the

-throughout the house and open
+house and open whiskey and bourbon

-bed in the
+bottles right by the bed in the

 master bedroom.
 Even though the